infinum/qa-handbook/Tools/Using Charles.md

 --compressed
 ```

-Now just add `repeat 99` in front of your cURL command, execute it.
+Now just add `repeat 99` in front of your cURL command, execute it in your terminal of choice, and you're off to the races. :)

 ---